allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 ```

 “Yes!“<br/>
-“Quite verbose syntax," the programmer seemes puzzled, "but okay, now I can call my logger like this &mdash; `MyClass.logger`,
+“Quite verbose syntax," the programmer seems puzzled, "but okay, now I can call my logger like this &mdash; `MyClass.logger`,
 just like a static member in Java?”<br/>
 “Um... yes, but it’s not a static member!
 There are only objects here.
 Think of it as the anonymous inner class already instantiated as the singleton.
-And in fact this class isn’t anonymous, it’s named `Companion`, but you can ommit the name.
+And in fact this class isn’t anonymous, it’s named `Companion`, but you can omit the name.
 See?
 That’s simple.“<br/>

 I appreciate the *object declaration* concept &mdash; singletons are useful.
 But removing static members from the language is impractical.
 In Java, we are using static loggers for years.
 It’s classic.
-It’s just a logger so we don’t care about object-oriented purity.
+It’s just a logger, so we don’t care about object-oriented purity.
-It works and it never did any harm.
+It works, and it never did any harm.

-Sometimes, you just **have to** use static.
+Sometimes, you **have to** use static.
 Old good `public static void main()` is still the only way to launch a Java app.
 Try to write this companion object *spell* without googling.